paulotruta/jee-pee-tee/README.md

 ### Commands

+If you have the skill installed on your account, you can call it on Alexa by saying:

 - `Alexa, I want to ask jee pee tee a question`

+Alexa will confirm and ask you what do you want to know about.
+You can then follow up with any question, for example:

+- What is the capital of France?
+- Who was the first President of the United States?
+- What is the square root of 144?
+- How do you make a chocolate cake?
+- What is the current time in New York City?

+This skill also allows a direct relay of the question with a single command:

 - `Alexa, ask jee pee tee about our solar system`
 - `Alexa, ask jee pee tee to explain the NP theorem`

+__Note: The interaction model only supports a couple ways to start a direct question If you want to ask a question in a different way, you can always start with the first command and follow up with the question.__
 # Disclaimer

 This is not an official OpenAI product.
 This is a personal project and is not affiliated with OpenAI in any way.